 This can be caused by the adult incorrectly sitting in the front passenger's seat.
 Turn the ignition switch to the "OFF" position.
-Ask the front passenger to set the seatback to the upright position, sit up straight in the center of the seat cushion, correctly fasten the seatbelt, position his/her legs out forward, and adjust the seat to the rearmost position.
+Ask the front passenger to set the seatback to the upright position, sit up straight in the center of the seat cushion, correctly fasten the seatbelt, position his/ her legs out forward, and adjust the seat to the rearmost position.
+Turn the ignition switch to the "ON" position.
 If the OFF indicator remains illuminated while the ON indicator remains extinguished, take the following actions.

-• Ensure that there is no article, book, shoe, etc. trapped under the seat, at the rear of the seat, or on - CONTINUED - the side of the seat.
+• Ensure that there is no article, book, shoe, or other object trapped under the seat, at the rear of the seat, or on the side of the seat.